 For your initial consultation: Please allow an hour so Ali can take a full medical history and agree a treatment plan with you.
 The more information you can bring about your condition – including any medication you are taking, blood tests, investigations or fertility charts – the better equipped she will be to assess and treat you, and the more specific she can be with the prognosis.
-Follow up treatments take 45 minutes to an hour.
+Follow up treatments take 50 minutes.

 Contacting Ali to discuss treatment: If you would like to email Ali initially, or arrange a telephone consultation, please do contact her here at the clinic via our receptionists with a brief message.
 To ensure confidentiality, Ali will then contact you via her personal e-mail.In this way, she will be able to guide you as to what a course of acupuncture treatment might involve for you, given your specific treatment needs.

 Gynae fertility charts and sperm tests: These are very useful diagnostic tools, as well as helping to monitor improvement and change from a course of acupuncture treatment.
 Taking a test or making a basal body temperature (BBT) chart prior to beginning a course of treatment might be a good option for you, where time allows.
-(Download your chart here).
+Apps like Fertility Friend are useful.

 Your GP will be able to arrange a sperm test for you.
 The very best book to guide you in making a BBT Chart is:”Taking Charge of Your Fertility” by Toni Weschler.
 It is an interesting and informative read – but please do not panic if your chart does not look like the ones in the book – if it did, you probably wouldn’t be looking for an acupuncturist specialising in gynaecology and fertility!

-All appointments are charged at £40 and last 45mins to an hour.
+The initial consultation is charged at £50 and lasts an hour.
+Treatment sessions are £40 and last fifty mintues.
 Please make your payment by cash or cheque.

 Treatments to support Assisted Conception Cycles outside of my normal clinic days are charged at £55 and arranged on an individual basis.